-Inneos began as a start-up called Blaze Network Products in 1998.
-Blaze invented a technology (CWDM) that deployed multiple wavelengths of light on a single fiber strand to increase the speed and distance of fiber optic solutions.
+Inneos began as a start-up called Blaze Network Products in 1998, founded on the premise of inventing and commercializing a low-cost version of a high-bandwidth optical solution.
+In 1999, Blaze invented Coarse Wave Division Multiplexing (CWDM), a technology that deploys multiple, specific wavelengths of light on a single fiber strand to increase the speed and distance of fiber optic solutions.

 The concept of multichannel optics was not new, but it was prohibitively expensive for commercial or consumer use.
 Blaze’s approach significantly lowered the cost by spacing wavelength channels farther apart.

 Blaze secured several early patents on CWDM optical designs, coined the term Coarse Wave Division Multiplexing, and developed the manufacturing processes associated with the technology.
 Today, CWDM is widely used in both datacom and videocom to expand the bandwidth and data that can be transmitted on each fiber.

 For nearly 15 years, the American company focused on the high-definition optical video market, developing high quality products that meet the stringent requirements of medical, broadcast, and professional AV markets.
 Focusing on designing and manufacturing high-performance optical products allowed the company to expand into adjacent niche markets, such as industrial and military applications, where quality is key and optical video had distinct advantages over copper cables.